College of Pharmacy | Academic Policies

 Suspension means that a student will be prohibited from advancing in the curriculum for one calendar year.
 Students will be suspended if they fail to remove any deficiencies by the beginning of the fall semester.
 A suspended student may repeat a required course once in order to remove a deficiency.
 Additionally, a suspended student may take elective courses during the year they are suspended to improve their cumulative grade point average (GPA).
 A suspended student who meets the requirements for promotion will be removed from suspension, placed on academic probation for one academic year, and allowed to progress in the curriculum.
 Suspended students will not be allowed to seek or hold office in any professional organization or class at the College or University level.
 Failure to remove all deficiencies and attain a cumulative GPA of 2.0 or higher by the conclusion of the suspension period will result in dismissal from the College.

 Students on academic probation must demonstrate their ability to consistently and satisfactorily progress in the curriculum by maintaining a minimum cumulative grade point average (GPA) of 2.0 and meeting promotion requirements for one academic year.
-Students on academic probation will not be allowed to seek or hold office in any professional organization or class at the College or University level.
+Students on academic probation will not be allowed to serve in a leadership position in any professional organization or class at the College or University level.
 Failure to satisfy the terms of probation will result in dismissal.

 Dismissal is the mandatory and permanent withdrawal of a student.
 After dismissal, the college will not accept any coursework from the student to complete the Doctor of Pharmacy program.
 A student will be dismissed if they fail to remove all deficiencies, fail to maintain a cumulative grade point average (GPA) of 2.0 or higher, fail to remove a deficiency after a second attempt taking a course, fail to attain a cumulative GPA of 2.0 or higher by the conclusion of a period of suspension, or fail to satisfy the terms of probation.
 If a student has deficiencies in more than four courses during any given academic year, he/she will be dismissed from the program.
 If a student has a deficiency in more than one APPE he/she will be dismissed from the program.
 A student may also be dismissed for lack of professionalism and/or professional misconduct.